In the mood for a crispy spicy side dish with your simple rice and dal? Here comes the perfect recipe for you – (raw banana) plantain fry.

 Cook covered on medium heat for 7-8 minutes, stirring once in between to prevent burning.
 The plaintain should be nearly done by now (try breaking a small piece to check).

-Now add salt, cumin-coriander powder and mix well.
+Now add salt, cumin powder, coriander powder and mix well.
 Cook uncovered from this point onwards, on medium-high heat tossing occasionally so that the slices get crisp all over.

-A minute before you turn off the heat, sprink chilli powder and toss.
-I add the chilli powder near the end as I like the red to show.
+A minute before you turn off the heat, sprinkle chili powder and toss.
+I add the chili powder near the end as I like the red to show.

-Take off the fire and serve with boiled rice and dal.
+Take it off the fire.
+Serve crispy spicy plantain fry with boiled rice and dal.